Seasonal Home Routines That Support Everyday Living

 • rotating seasonal clothing

-• preparing entryways for coats and boots
+• preparing your entry for coats and boots

-• bringing out cozy blankets and warmer layers
+• bringing out cozy blankets

 Fall is also one of my favorite seasons at home.
 The cozy decor comes out, spicy scents fill the house, and life naturally slows down after a fun-filled summer.